Skip to content

 Thank you so very much!

 I hope you had a nice Holiday!
-We visited with family, we had some down time with our girls, and we got some sleep and rest, which was so nice.
-And, I cannot believe our little girl is turning four-and-a-half-years-old this week!
-She is growing in every way and she loves learning, she is incredibly creative, and she is curious about everything, which I hope never goes away!
+We visited with family, we had some down time with our girls, and we all got some sleep and rest, which was so nice.
+And, I cannot believe our little girl is turning five-and-a-half-years-old this week!
+She is growing in every way and she loves learning, she is incredibly creative, and she is curious about everything, which I hope never ceases!

 It is a new year, which means there has been much talk about fresh beginnings.
 For me, I keep things simple and I select a word, an intention, for the year, and I try to really embrace the word for the year, which feels like a theme or mantra for the year.

-I have reflected on my word for this year: joy.
-Last year, I chose the word: present; in 2021 the word grace; in 2020 the word bliss; in 2019 the word embrace; in 2018 the word peace; in 2017 I chose relax; in 2016 I chose present; in 2015 I chose flow; in 2014 I chose trust; and in 2013 I chose the word create.
-The idea of picking an intention has worked well over the past few years.
+I have reflected on my word for this year: wild.
+Last year, I chose the word joy; in 2022 the word present; in 2021 the word grace; in 2020 the word bliss; in 2019 the word embrace; in 2018 the word peace; in 2017 I chose relax; in 2016 I chose present; in 2015 I chose flow; in 2014 I chose trust; and in 2013 I chose the word create.
+The idea of picking an intention has worked well over the past few years, and this is my eleventh year doing this one little word intention.

-I have nothing against resolutions (or goals, or plans, or to-do lists), but for me, I have found the most impactful way to embrace a new year is to pick a word — just one word, intention — to keep in mind.
+I have nothing against resolutions (or goals, or plans, or to-do lists — I always have a to-do list), but for me, I have found the most impactful way to embrace a new year is to pick a word — just one word, an intention — to keep in mind.

 For me, it is an easy reminder to take whatever small steps I can to create clarity and feel better.
 For anyone similarly overwhelmed by resolutions, I recommend the practice of a New Year’s Word.
 Plus, since it is so simple, and you can change it at any time.